kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ```

-### Set Authorized Issuers
+### Authorize Issuers

-Authorizes a list of issuers to store verifiable credentials in a vault given its DID.
+Set a list of issuers as authorized issuers to store verifiable credentials in a vault given its DID.
 The admin account is the only party authorized to invoke this function.

 A contract error will be triggered if:
 - Invoker is not the contract admin.